tekumara/notes/formal-methods.md

 ## Liveness & Fairness

 Liveness is the property that something good eventually happens.
 Practically this means avoiding infinite loops or deadlocks and states that cannot be recovered from.
+A deadlock is a state from which all transitions are disabled.

 > Liveness in the simplest sense is just specification of reachability properties - does your system always eventually reach some desired state? - using something called a temporal formula